AlexanderKosik/software_design/content/material/glossary.md

 A socket is an object through which data can be exchanged.
 A socket is mostly used to exchange data with other computers over a network.
 The connection is mostyl bidirectional, so data can be send and received over a socket.

 ## unit-test
+An automatic software test which tests a small unit like a function, class or module.